idko2004/colon-three-bot/readme.md

 ##### 4.1.2 Bot tab
 Go to the bot tab on the left.

-In the section Privileged Gateway Intents, turn on the `Server Members Intent` toggle.
+In the section Privileged Gateway Intents, turn on the `Server Members Intent` and `Message Content Intent` toggle.

 In the Build-A-Bot section you can customize your bot's profile picture, name and banner.